Welcome to today's edition of the Rush 24-7 podcast.

 She was going to get blamed for distracting him.

-I'm not well, I talked a little bit about it yesterday when I was discussing fame.
+Well, I talked a little bit about it yesterday when I was discussing fame and how some people think this come from humble kid.

 I don't even think it exists anymore.